Accessibility statement

 Undergraduate students on the Spring programme study three modules, each worth 10 credits.
-Normally students take one module in English Literature, one in Language and Linguistics and one in Cultural Studies.
+While the modules will have different disciplinary emphasises, these modules are all from interdisciplinary English Studies.

-However, for those who wish to specialise in one of these three areas, we offer a Research Extension Module which allows students to study 20 credits in one of these fields, whilst dropping one of the remaining two subjects.
-This module is suitable for those who wish to complete their Bachelor's dissertation (Oppgave) whilst in York, as well as those who want to conduct independent research or go on to a Master's or PhD programme.
+For those who wish to specialise in one of the modules, we offer a Research Extension Module which allows students to study 20 credits in one of these fields, whilst dropping one of the remaining two subjects.
+This module is suitable for those who wish to complete their dissertation (Oppgave) whilst in York, as well as those who want to conduct independent research or go on to a Master's or PhD programme.

 Upon completing the Spring modules, it is possible to apply to remain in York for the Autumn modules.
 Note, however, that a prolongation will mean that you will need a student visa.